UEFA European Championship: Trophy

 The Henri Delaunay Trophy, which is awarded to the winner of the European Championship, is named in honour of Henri Delaunay, the first General Secretary of UEFA, who came up with the idea of a European championship but died five years before the first tournament in 1960.
 His son Pierre was in charge of creating the trophy.
 Since the first tournament it has been awarded to the winning team for them to keep for four years, until the next tournament.
-This trophy bore the words Coupe d'Europe ("European Cup"), Coupe Henri Delaunay ("Henri Delaunay Cup"), and Championnat d'Europe ("European Championship") on the front and a juggling boy on the back.
+This trophy bore the words Coupe d'Europe (lit.
+'European Cup'), Coupe Henri Delaunay (lit.
+'Henri Delaunay Cup'), and Championnat d'Europe (lit.
+'European Championship') on the front and a juggling boy on the back.

 For the 2008 tournament, the Henri Delaunay Trophy was remodelled to make it larger, as the old trophy was overshadowed by UEFA's other trophies such as the new European Champion Clubs' Cup.
 The new trophy, which is made of sterling silver, now weighs 8 kg and is 60 cm tall, being 2 kg heavier and 18 cm longer than the old one.
 The marble plinth that was serving as base was removed.
 The new silver base of the trophy had to be enlarged to make it stable.
 The names of the winning countries that had appeared on the plaques glued to the plinth are now engraved on the back of the trophy, under the word Coupe Henri Delaunay and are written in English rather than French its predecessor had.
 Since 2016, the juggling boy was returned on the trophy's back.

 The players and coaches of the winning team and the runner-up team are awarded gold and silver medals, respectively.
 Each association that competes in the final tournament receives a commemorative plaque.
 Each time the team losing semi-finalist, as well as each finalist, receive a dedicated plaque.
-Though there is no longer a third place play-off, UEFA decided in the 2008 edition to award the semi-final losers (Turkey and Russia) bronze medals for the first time, and did the same in the 2012 edition when Germany and Portugal received bronze medals.
+Although there is no longer a third place play-off, UEFA decided in the 2008 edition to award the semi-final losers (Turkey and Russia) bronze medals for the first time, and did the same in the 2012 edition when Germany and Portugal received bronze medals.
 However, UEFA decided that losing semi-finalists would no longer receive medals from the 2016 edition onwards.
 Bronze medals were previously awarded for winners of the third place play-off, the last of which was held in 1980.